 In case you’ve been living in a bento box and haven’t heard the news: Ichiban Kan’s online store is now open!
 Yep, the famous Japanese dollar store from the West Coast is online.
 And not a minute too soon.
 I was beginning to seriously consider spending too much money on bento boxes from eBay.

-To give you a sense of what kind of cents you’ll be saving, take a look at my first haul below.
+To give you a sense of what kind of cents you’ll be saving, take a look at my first haul above.

 Here’s a list of everything I got for $26.25 (before shipping).

 - 2 white bento boxes with rubber gaskets

 - 1 nifty yellow monkey bento box with two-tiers and room for cookies on top

 - 1 red monkey bento box shaped for large onigiri

 - 1 elastic bento belt for the yellow monkey box